Avanade/DevOpsHOL/prerequisites.md

-# Avanade DevOps HOL - Getting Started
+# Avanade DevOps HOL - Prerequisites

 In this lab, we will be installing the required development components to setup your lab environment.